-Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities, was issued by the GASB in January 2017 and will be effective for the District's 2020 year end.
+Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities, was issued by the GASB in January 2017.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities for all state and local governments.
 The focus on the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
-Districts with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
+Academies with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.